-Figure 9-d—DMG Sensing Image Report Header Data Present subfield format
+Figure 9-d—DMG Sensing Report Header Data Present subfield format

-The LCI Present field indicates the presence or absence of the LCI subfield in the DMG Sensing Image Report Header element.
+The LCI Present field indicates the presence or absence of the LCI subfield in the DMG Sensing Report Header element.

-The Range Present field indicates the presence or absence of the Range subfield in the DMG Sensing Image Report Header element.
+The Range Present field indicates the presence or absence of the Range subfield in the DMG Sensing Report Header element.

-The AoA Present field indicates the presence or absence of the AoA subfield in the DMG Sensing Image Report Header element.
+The AoA Present field indicates the presence or absence of the AoA subfield in the DMG Sensing Report Header element.

 The LCI field is defined in Figure 9-300 (LCI field format) [IEEE P802.11-REVme/D1.0, December 2021]